An Exact Perturbative Existence and Uniqueness Theorem: Introduction

-\paragraph*{Acknowledgements.} The author wishes to thank Dylan Allegretti, Alberto García-Raboso, Marco Gualtieri, Kohei Iwaki, Andrew Neitzke, Kento Osuga, and Shinji Sasaki for helpful discussions during various stages of this project.
+\paragraph*{Acknowledgements.} The author wishes to thank Dylan Allegretti, Francis Bischoff, Alberto García-Raboso, Marco Gualtieri, Kohei Iwaki, Olivier Marchal, Andrew Neitzke, Nicolas Orantin, Kento Osuga, and Shinji Sasaki for helpful discussions during various stages of this project.
+Special thanks also go to Marco Gualtieri for the many suggestions to improve the manuscript.
 This work was supported by the EPSRC Programme Grant \textit{Enhancing RNG}.